She Was Like a Wild Chrysanthemum: Production

-The flashback scenes were filmed using an oval-shaped mask typically associated with silent films.
-According to Alexander Jacoby, this masking gives the film "an appropriately nostalgic tone."
-Film critic Donald Richie describes the film style as representing "Meiji daguerrotypes."
+The flashback sequences were framed with an oval-shaped mask typically associated with silent films.
+According to film historian Alexander Jacoby, this masking gives the film "an appropriately nostalgic tone."
+Film historian Donald Richie describes this device as representing "Meiji daguerrotypes."

 Reception

-Jacoby rates She Was Like a Wild Chrysanthemum to be "among the most purely moving of Japanese films" despite its "occasional naivety."
-He attributes this particularly to Kinoshota's "simple techniques," including "judicious choice of camera position," and to the excellent performances.
-Richie regards the film as one of Kinoshita's "most successful" in his later style.
-Joseph L. Anderson praises the film's photography, particularly the "rich blacks" and Kinoshita's "evocation of [the] area."
-Jacek Kloiowski, et al., regard the film as "one of the most sincere and purest films of its type in Japanese cinema," noting that it marks a return to "pastoral lyricism" for Kinoshota after focusing his films on social issues for the previous few years.
+Jacoby rated She Was Like a Wild Chrysanthemum to be "among the most purely moving of Japanese films" despite its "occasional naivety", attributing it to Kinoshota's "simple techniques," including "judicious choice of camera position," and to the excellent performances.
+Joseph L. Anderson also commented on the film's photography, particularly the "rich blacks", and Kinoshita's "evocation of [the] area."
+Richie regarded the film as "one of the most nostalgically beautiful" of the director's works.
+In Klinowski's and Garbicz's Feature Cinema in the 20th Century, it is described as "one of the most sincere and purest films of its type in Japanese cinema," noting that it marks a return to "pastoral lyricism" for Kinoshota after focusing his films on social issues for the previous few years.

 Awards

-Cinematographer Hiroshi Kusuda won the Mainichi Film Award for cinematography in 1956 for his work on She Was Like a Wild Chrysanthemum and another Kinoshita–directed film, The Tattered Wings.
-He also won the Blue Ribbon Award for cinematography for the same two films.
+Hiroshi Kusuda received the Mainichi Film Award for Best Cinematography in 1956 for his work on She Was Like a Wild Chrysanthemum and Kinoshita's The Tattered Wings.
+He also received the Blue Ribbon Award for Best Cinematography for the same two films.

+Legacy

+She Was Like a Wild Chrysanthemum was screened at the Museum of Modern Art in 1970, the Berkeley Art Museum and Pacific Film Archive in 1991, and by the Film at Lincoln Center society, New York, in 2012.